albertkoesnaidi/Data-Analyst-1/README.md

-# Data_Analyst_Movie
+# Data Analyst 1

+Welcome to my Data Analyst 1 directory.

 I'm uploading this as my data analyst portfolio.
+The data (normaly in csv format) won't added into this directory because the file is too bit (more than 25 MB).

+There are two datasets used for this analysis.
+First was the moviedata and second was baby names in the US.

-First I gathered the data from themoviedb.org using API key.
+I gathered the data for the first dataset from themoviedb.org using API key.
-The csv file won't be provided here because the data is too big.
+And the second dataset I got from the internet.

-Shoutout to Alexander Hagmann from Udemy course.
+These two Projects were taught by Alexander Hagmann from Udemy.
 From him I learnt a lot.
-This movie data analyst was inspired from him also.
 Thank you very much!